By: Stephen O'Connor on May 30th, 2017

 Want to be in-the-know for all things healthcare?
 Subscribe to our blog to get EHR, RIS, PM, Medical Billing, Value-Based Care, & Healthcare IT articles straight to your inbox.
 (You'll also get a free ebook when you subscribe!)

 According to the Healthcare Information and Management Systems Society (HIMSS), “Interoperability describes the extent to which systems and devices can exchange data, and interpret that shared data.
-For two systems to be interoperable, they must be able to exchange data and subsequently present that data such that it can be understood by a user.”
+For two systems to be interoperable, they must be able to exchange data and subsequently present that data exchange such that it can be understood by a user.”

 When it comes to the healthcare industry, interoperability has to do with the capability of disparate computer and software systems to exchange and share data from a range of vital sources, including laboratories, clinics, pharmacies, hospitals, and medical practices.